cncf/cartografos/website/content/en/aspects/prologue.md

 ### **Policy**

-* Policy may be in the form of conventions and rules that are located external to the application and its platform, and are not enforced in a native way within your applications and runtime environment.
+* Policy may be in the form of conventions and rules that are located external to the application and its platform, and are not enforced natively within your applications and runtime environment.
 * Policies might be disparate and built in silos; defense in depth parity might be more of an accident than deliberate.

 ### **Technology**